jjwall/jjwall.github.io/writings/blog/2025/a-perspective-on-the-big-bang.md

 The Pharisees saw Jesus’ <i>shadow</i>—but didn’t realize He had integrated it.
 Jesus was both Lamb and Lion.
 Both Light and Dark.
 The complete Tao in one being.

 > “Then one of the elders said to me, “Stop weeping.
 Look!
 The mighty Lion of Judah’s tribe, the root of David—he has conquered!"
-Then I saw a young Lamb standing before the throne...
-He appeared to have been slaughtered but was now alive!” <br>
+Then I saw a young Lamb standing before the throne... he appeared to have been slaughtered but was now alive!” <br>
 — Revelation 5:5-6 TPT

 This idea of “integrating the shadow” is central to Jungian psychology.
 As Robert A. Johnson teaches in <i>Owning Your Own Shadow</i>, we must embrace the full wave—our darkness included.